ahanapradhan/Cs2/README.md

 `python3 -m src.cs2`

+## Output:

-## Output: `unmasque_dscale` schema in the database will be newly created, containing the sampled database.
+`unmasque_dscale` schema in the database will be newly created, containing the sampled database.

+## Log

+`unmasque.log` file has all the logs